renegade-fi/renegade-docs/docs.renegade.fi/docs/advanced-concepts/ioi.md

 By using these indications of interest, traders can leak some privacy, in exchange for attracting counter-flow to their order.
-For example, the trader could broadcast that their order is a sell order for SOL/USDC at the midpoint, without revealing the true size behind the order.
+For example, the trader could broadcast that their order is a buy order for WETH/USDC at the midpoint, without revealing the true size behind the order.

 Interestingly, when all indications of interest are turned on and proven as a